Table of Contents

 Abstract

-- Background Symmetric DNA methylation profiles of autosomal genes is associated with equal expression from both alleles.
+Background: Symmetrical DNA methylation profiles of autosomal genes are associated with equal expression by both alleles.
 Genes with an allelic imbalance or monoallelic expression are associated with discrete intervals of allele-specific methylation (ASM), as highlighted by genomic imprinting, X-chromosome inactivation and genotype-driven ASM.
-However, a more complex pattern has been described in which random monoallelic methylation provides cells a unique mechanism for modulating allelic dosage [...]
+However, a more complex pattern has been described in which random monoallelic methylation provides cells with a unique mechanism for modulating allelic d [...]

 Open Access Review